tresoldi/ngesh/manuscript/paper.md

 # Summary

-This work describes [`ngesh`](https://pypi.org/project/ngesh/), a Python library and related command-line tools for simulating phylogenetic trees and related data (characters, states, branch length, etc.).
-It is intended for benchmarking phylogenetic methods, especially in historical linguistics, and for providing dummy trees for their development and debugging.
-The generation of random phylogenetic trees also goes by the name of "simulation methods for phylogenetic trees" or just "phylogenetic tree simulation".

-In detail, with ngesh:

-  - trees can be generated according to user-specified birth and death ratios (and the death ratio can be set to zero, resulting in a birth-only tree)
-  - speciation events default to two descendants, but the number of descendants can be randomly drawn from a user-defined Poisson process (allowing to model hard politomies)
-  - trees will have random topologies and, if necessary, random branch-lengths
-  - trees can be limited in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
-  - non-extant leaves can be pruned from birth-death trees
-  - character evolution can be simulated in relation to branch lengths, with user-specified ratios for mutation and horizontal gene transfer, with different rates of change for each character
-  - trees can be generated from user-provided seeds, so that the random generation can be maintained across executions (and, in most cases, the execution should be reproducible also on different machines and different vestions of Python)
-  - nodes can optionally receive unique labels, either sequential ones (like "L01", "L02", and "L03"), random human-readable names (like "Sume", "Fekobir", and "Tukok"), or random biological names approximating the binomial nomenclature standard (like "Sburas wioris", "Zurbata ceglaces", and "Spellis spusso")
-  - trees can be returned as ETE tree objects or exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.
+This work describes [`ngesh`](https://pypi.org/project/ngesh/), a Python library for the task of phylogenetic tree and data simulation.
+It is intended to provide dummy trees and data for the development, debugging, and benchmarking of phylogenetic methods and tools, particularly in the field of historical linguistics.
+The library allows to reproducibly generate random trees according to user-specified parameters, such as birth and death ratio, and withing certain constraints, such as relative time depth or number or extant nodes, allowing to output either as programming variables or in a variety of file formats.

 # Background

+Métodos estocásticos têm sido utilizado em uma variedade campos além daquele biológico para o qual foram inicialmente desenvolvidos, como a linguística histórica (citar).
+A adaptaćão de tais métodos tem levado a algumas incertezas sobre sua adaptabilidade, pois as metáforas evolutivas básicas podem não ser imediatamente transponíveis; deste modo, faz-se ainda mais importante a prática de simulaćões estocásticas que permitam desenvolver e avaliar a eficiências e eficácia de tais métodos, desde a verificaćão de métodos de input e output, como o parsing de formatos ou a geraćão de visualizaćões gráficas, avaliando o desempenho de pipelines de modo independete da análise real, até a verifićão da robustez dos métodos, como na equivalente prática de desenvolvimento de software de fuzzy testing.
+Para estas finalidades é útil a random phylogenetic tree generation, which also goes by the names of "phylogenetic tree simulation".
 Just to cite @Bailey:1990, @Foote:1999, @Harmon:2019, @Stadler:2011,
 @Noutahi:2017

+O ngesh é uma biblioteca e ferramentas de linha de comando que permitem tal geraćão.
+Trees can be generated according to different parameters such as birth and death ratio (allowing birth-only trees if desired), contrained according to different parameters (such as maximum branch length from root or number of extant nodes), output distribution for speciation events (allowing to model hard politomies), pruning of non-extant leaves, etc.
+Character evolution corresponding to the random topology can be likewise generated, including user-specified ratios for mutation and horizontal gene transfer (including different rates of change for each character).
+For usability, trees can be generated according to user-provided seeds and can optionally receive unique labels, being either sequences (such as "L01", "L02", "L03", random human-readable names (like "Sume", "Fekobir", and "Tukok"), or random biological names approximating the binomial nomenclature standard (like "Sburas wioris", "Zurbata ceglaces", and "Spellis spusso").
+The simulated trees can be used as ETE tree objects or exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.

 # Installation, Usage, & Examples